lukeshafer/blog/src/content/blog/Wrong-About-TailwindCSS.md

 ## My history with Tailwind

-When working on this website _(the one you’re reading)_, I started over and rewrote it MANY times.
+When working on my website [lukeshafer.com](https://lukeshafer.com), I started over and rewrote it MANY times.
 I use my personal websites to mess with and learn new tools, which leads to a lot of changes very quickly.
 With this site, I started with Tailwind, and built a few pages with it.
 Not recognizing its benefits, I decided that it wasn’t for me (yet, at least) and moved all my utility classes into properly scoped css in my [Astro](https://astro.build) components.
 [I even ranted about it on Twitter](https://twitter.com/lksh_dev/status/1571293300312739840?s=20&t=ovdHUo2JQWzhLES6Z8mAwQ).
 The transition took a few days (listen, I've got other stuff to do!), but eventually I made a pure CSS version of what I had made before.

 Fast-forward a week, and I started seeing a lot of love for Tailwind on Twitter and YouTube, especially from self-proclaimed former skeptics.
 As a _current_ skeptic, I decided, _why not, I’ll give it one more shot_, so I took my CSS, which had grown significantly, and started converting back to Tailwind classes.